jedevc/buildx/docs/guides/cache/registry.md

 - `compression-level`: compression level for `gzip`, `estargz` (0-9) and `zstd` (0-22)
 - `force-compression`: forcibly apply `compression` option to all layers

-`--cache-from` options:

-- `ref`: full address and name of the cache image that you want to import.

 You can choose any valid value for `ref`, as long as it's not the same as the target location that you push your image to.
 You might choose different tags